What is the Difference Between CC and BCC?

 No, you might get away with it longer

-Protect the privacy of people I am sending a message
+Protect the privacy of people to whom I am sending a message

 Let my boss know about something I am doing